lambdaclass/lambda_ethereum_rust/crates/l2/docs/state_diffs.md

 - A list of withdrawal logs (as explained in milestone 1 we already collect these and publish a merkle root of their values as calldata, but we still need to send them as the state diff).
 - A list of triples `(address, nonce_increase, balance)` for every modified account.
 The `nonce_increase` is a value that says by how much the nonce of the account was increased on the block (this could be more than one as there can be multiple transactions for the account on the block).
 The balance is just the new balance value for the account.

 The full state diff sent on every block will then be a sequence of bytes encoded as follows.
-We use the notation `un` for a sequence of `n` bits, so `u16` is a 16-bit sequence and `u12` a 12-bit one, we don’t really care about signedness here; if we don’t specify it, the value is of variable length and a field before it specifies it.
+We use the notation `un` for a sequence of `n` bits, so `u16` is a 16-bit sequence and `u96` a 96-bit one, we don’t really care about signedness here; if we don’t specify it, the value is of variable length and a field before it specifies it.

-- The first 2 bytes are a `u16`: the version header.
+- The first byte is a `u8`: the version header.
 For now it should always be zero, but we reserve it for future changes to the encoding/compression format.
+- Next come the `ModifiedAccounts` list.
+Each of its entries correspond to an altered address and has the form:
+  - The first byte is the `type` of the modification.
+The value is a `u8`, constrained to the range `[1; 23]`, computed by adding the following values:
+    - `1` if the balance of the EOA/contract was modified.
+    - `2` if the nonce of the EOA/contract was modified.
+    - `4` if the storage of the contract was modified.
+    - `8` if the contract was created and the bytecode is previously unknown.
+    - `16` if the contract was created and the bytecode is previously known.
+  - The next 20 bytes, a `u160`, is the address of the modified account.
+  - If the balance was modified (i.e. `type & 0x01 == 1`), the next 32 bytes, a `u256`, is the new balance of the account.
+  - If the nonce was modified (i.e. `type & 0x02 == 2`), the next 2 bytes, a `u16`, is the increase in the nonce.
+  - If the storage was modified (i.e. `type & 0x04 == 4`), the next 2 bytes, a `u16`, is the number of storage slots modified.
+Then come the sequence of `(key_u256, new_value_u256)` key value pairs with the modified slots.
+  - If the contract was created and the bytecode is previously unknown (i.e. `type & 0x08 == 8`), the next 2 bytes, a `u16`, is the length of the bytecode in bytes.
+Then come the bytecode itself.
+  - If the contract was created and the bytecode is previously known (i.e. `type & 0x10 == 16`), the next 20 bytes, a `u160`, is the hash of the bytecode of the contract.
+  - Note that values `8` and `16` are mutually exclusive, and if `type` is greater or equal to `4`, then the address is a contract.
+Each address can only appear once in the list.
 - Next come the `StorageSlotsModified`:
     - The first 2 bytes is a `u16` with the number of entries; then come the entries.
 We group entries by contract address, so the first 20 bytes of an entry are the address of the contract; the next 12 bytes are the number of storage slots modified for that account, then come the sequence of `(key_u256, new_value_u256)` key value pairs with the modified slots.
 - Next the `DeployedContracts` field: